How social media divides us: Is the medium of social media the message? (abridged version)

 The students who had never written down their first choices were the least loyal to those choices. […] Those who had merely written their decisions for a moment on a Magic Pad were significantly less willing to change their minds when given the chance. […] By far, it was the students who had publicly recorded their initial positions who most resolutely refused to shift from those positions later.
 Public commitment had hardened them into the most stubborn of all.

-Using social media means frequently writing down our beliefs, or even just passing thoughts.
+Using social media means frequently writing down our beliefs.
 There is a pressure to express an opinion on events and topics.
-And doing this, especially publicly, may be hardening our beliefs, making us resistant to listening to others and to changing our minds.
+And many of these statements of ours will be very quickly conceived and barely thought out.
+These are the kind of thoughts that, in a pre-digital world, might simply be the starting point of us building more nuanced and less polarized views.
+Social media, by inducing us to make all sorts of statements, especially publicly and especially simplistic takes, may be hardening our beliefs, making us resistant to listening to others and to changing our minds.

-It’s been shown that social media messages with more moral and emotional language get more attention and shares.
+And we seem to be hard wired to pay attention to negative emotions.
+From an evolutionary point of view, negative emotions are associated with threats, so it makes sense that we respond more to those than more relaxing, positive emotions.
+It’s been shown that social media messages with more emotional language get more attention and shares.
 It’s also been shown that anger is more influential than other emotions for spreading messages online.

 As the saying goes: “A lie can travel around the world and back again while the truth is lacing up its boots.”
 One reason a lie, or just an angry take, can travel fast is that it isn’t constrained by the need for nuance and context; it can tell a simple good-versus-evil story that appeals to our emotions.